sanjeev200009/sanjeev200009/README.md

 - 🎯 **BIT (Hons) in Network & Mobile Computing** – Horizon Campus (Ongoing)
 - 💻 **Diploma in Web Development** – STUDYZ Academy (Ongoing)
 - 🔧 **A/L in Engineering Technology** – Methodist Central College, Batticaloa (2020)njeev 126](https://github.com/user-attachments/assets/ce510a03-73e0-4639-b5e5-dcf290d11d50)
-# 💫 About Me
-:
-I’m Sivasuthakaran Sanjeev, an undergraduate at Horizon Campus with expertise in web and mobile app development.
-Proficient in Java, PHP, Python, JavaScript, HTML, and CSS, I specialize in crafting responsive websites and innovative applications.
-Driven by a passion for technology and a commitment to continuous learning, I aim to deliver impactful solutions and contribute meaningfully to the tech industry.

 ## 🌐 Socials: